 - Additional tours and activities (not included as paid for in the itinerary).

 - Airport transfers (available at extra cost).

 Eating is a big part of traveling.
+Go Discover Abroad understands the importance of breakfast to start your day, we strive to include a basic breakfast wherever possible.
+A typical breakfast may include toast, coffee and tea, however this may vary depending on the city.
+Should breakfast not be included, your CEO can suggest some local options.
 Travelling with Go Discover Abroad you experience the vast array of wonderful food that is available out in the world.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility, though generally food is cheap.
-Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other’s company.
+Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
 There is no obligation to do this though.
 Your CEO will be able to suggest favourite restaurants during your trip.
+While trekking in remote regions etc. food is included, plentiful and made of fresh local ingredients.
 For all trips please refer to the meals included and budget information for included meals and meal budgets.